awmrozek/awmrozek/README.md

  \__,_| \_/\_/ |_| |_| |_|_|  \___/___\___|_|\_\

 - 👋 Hi, I’m @awmrozek
-- 👀 I’m interested in software and embedded things
+- 👀 I’m interested in software, hardware, recently machine learning
-- 🌱 I’m currently doing code golf
+- 🌱 I’m currently doing code golf and machine learning.
+Please have a look at the paintings created by the virtual painter.
-- 💞️ I’m looking to collaborate on open source, linux kernel
+- 💞️ I’m looking to collaborate on algorihtms, Python, code golf and Linux development.
 - 📫 How to reach me: email me or send me a postcard!

 <!---